 Pros and Cons of Buying Diamonds Online

 You probably can save a lot by buying online.
-Checkbook’s undercover shoppers surveyed local and online stores for their prices for diamonds they would sell that met very narrow specifications.
-The results are shown here.
-For the most part, the best bargains were from online-only retailers, although some local dealers quoted prices that were competitive with the online stores.
+Checkbook’s undercover shoppers surveyed local and online stores for their prices for diamonds they would sell that met very narrow specifications and found that, for the most part, the best bargains were from online-only retailers, although some local dealers quoted prices that were competitive with the online-only outfits.
+Among online-only sellers, Ritani offered the lowest overall prices for mined diamonds and VRAI and Ritani offered the lowest overall prices for lab-grown.

 Aside from price, another big advantage to shopping online is selection: Even for a narrowly specified type of diamond, you can choose from hundreds, perhaps even thousands, of stones.
 At first, having so many choices is overwhelming.
 But as you spend time sifting through all the grades and options, and using the websites’ fun-to-play-with filters, you’ll find that very small differences can save you a lot of cash.